Version: 1.0.78

 Length format is converted to "%d".

-Unsupported conversion types by default will converted to "%s".
+Unsupported conversion types by default are converted to "%s".

 Float "%f", double "%g" and "%p" are converted to "%d".